sincyjoseph/Social-distance-detection-using-deep-learning/README.md

 * **Run the command** `time python social_distance_detector.py --input pedestrians.mp4 --output output.avi --display 1
 ` ***to run your social distance detection project***

-#### After you run the last line of command,a window eill pop up and after execution of the file a `output.avi` file will be showing up in your directory like this:
+#### After you run the last line of command,a window will pop up and after execution of the file a `output.avi` file will be showing up in your directory like this:
 ![Output avi gif](https://github.com/abd-shoumik/Social-distance-detection/blob/master/social%20distance%20detection.gif)

 # For GPU: